-Where to Watch: HBO Max.
+Where to Watch: Pluto TV.
 Rent/Buy on Digital and DVD.

 Why You Should Watch: To see more Bridget and Mark Darcy and find out how their story ends.
 Arguably better than the second movie, this is a rather enjoyable romantic comedy with Bridget hilariously bumbling through pregnancy.
 Warning: This film contains strong language.

 Official Synopsis: Follow Cate as she moves to LA, meets dreamy Henry Tilney, navigates the Thorpes, and eats tacos with her brother Jimmy.
 Based on Jane Austen’s Northanger Abbey!

 Where to Watch: YouTube.